Opinion: This eclipse is one you don’t want to miss | KRDO

 On Saturday, another eclipse will be visible across a large part of the country, beginning along the Oregon coast and moving through Texas before passing over parts of Central and South America.
 This will be a unique event.
 Rather than a full eclipse, in which the sun is totally blocked, it will be an annular eclipse.
 At the moment of maximum coverage, a thin ring of sunlight will encircle the moon — a “ring of fire” in the sky.

 Annular eclipses occur when the moon is farthest (or almost farthest) from the Earth.
 Because it is more distant, it appears smaller, and thus doesn’t quite block the entire sun.
-But even that thin outer circle of sunlight is very bright, which means you must be careful when you view the event.
+But even that thin outer circle of sunlight is very bright, which means you must be careful when you view the event, as staring directly at the sun can lead to disrupted vision or, in some cases, blindness.
+It’s recommended that viewers use certified eclipse glasses or solar viewers for their protection.

 If you are one of the lucky people who lives under the path of maximum coverage, you should definitely go outside and look up.
 But even for those of you who live in places where the coverage of the moon will be only partial, it’s still worth your time to take in the sight.
 Unless you’re an eclipse chaser, you will only see a handful of eclipses in your lifetime.
 Be sure to see this one.

-Note: This piece has been updated with safety information about viewing an eclipse.